balenaltd/handbook/Scratch-Pad.md

 (step 3 requires login to our registry, which unless you're Page won't have access to, but you can run steps 1 and 2 only on the device and it should work).

+**Also, make sure to convey to the user that they should upgrade resinOS to at least 1.26**, in order to get a newer docker that will pull from registry v2.

 ### Failed to register layer: rename, directory not empty

 Since ResinOS 1.2.1 we have docker 1.10.3 on the device, the docker pull of layers now happen in parallel which is great, but sometime if a power cut or something interupts it the device gets into an ugly state with the following error: